Theory of topological spin Josephson junctions

 \subsection{Lattice Odd-Even Effect}

-The eTRS in the continuum limit requires the transport through JJs to be highly transparent, any imperfect connections $\mathbbm{t}\neq t$ are able to break such symmetry and open gaps at the lattice level, which leads to following odd-even effects.
+The eTRS in the continuum limit requires the transport through JJs to be highly transparent, any imperfect connections $\mathbbm{t}\neq t$ are able to break such symmetry and open gaps at the lattice level, which leads to the following odd-even effects.
 As we have proven in Sec.~\ref{Sec:Symmetry}, there is an iTRS appearing at the lattice level when all parameters are set inverted symmetrically, bringing about different crossing properties for odd-even sites.
-Especially for all single-particle states illustrated in Fig.~\ref{Fig:LatticeOddEven}(a)(b), there must be Kramers pairs at $\phi=l\pi$ for odd $N$ and $\phi=\pi/2+l\pi$ for even $N$, according to conclusions in Eq.~\eqref{Eqn:InversionTRSphi}.
-This remarkable result can be used to \textit{exactly} attach or detach crossings at specific $\phi$ of the many-body spectra, shown in Fig.~\ref{Fig:LatticeOddEven}(c)(d), by means of changing the parity of sites.
-As a consequence, adiabatically following the ground states will eventually lead to $\mathbb{Z}_2$ ($\mathbb{Z}_4$) spin currents for the even (odd) sites, pumping different amounts of net spin between the left and the right Ising parts, as displayed in Fig.~\ref{Fig:LatticeOddEven}(e)(f) calculated by Eq.\eqref{Eqn:SpinCurrent} [or Eq.~\eqref{Appx:SpinCurrent}, see Appendix~\ref{Appx:CoFunc} for details].
-Alternatively, because there are no many-body interactions, the spin current can be analytically computed by $\braket{\hat{J}_z}_n=-2\partial E_n/\partial \phi$, if we apply a phase-shifted JWT $\ch^\dagger_i = \expm^{-\im \phi} \prod_{j=1}^{i-1} (-\sigmaz_j) \sigmap_i$ on the right part and move $\phi$ into the tunneling Hamiltonian \cite{TserkovnyakPRA2011}, which gets along with conventional results for the fermionic Josephson current \cite{Martinis2004}.
+In particular, for all single-particle states illustrated in Figs.~\ref{Fig:LatticeOddEven}(a) and \ref{Fig:LatticeOddEven}(b), there must be Kramers pairs at $\phi=l\pi$ for odd $N$ and $\phi=\pi/2+l\pi$ for even $N$, according to the conclusions of Eq.~\eqref{Eqn:InversionTRSphi}.
+By changing the parity of the sites, crossings and anti-crossings can be created or destroyed at specific $\phi$ in the spectra, shown in Fig.~\ref{Fig:LatticeOddEven}.
+As a consequence, adiabatically following the ground states will eventually lead to $\mathbb{Z}_2$ ($\mathbb{Z}_4$) spin current for the even (odd) sites, pumping different amounts of net spin between the left and the right Ising parts, as displayed in Figs.~\ref{Fig:LatticeOddEven}(e) and \ref{Fig:LatticeOddEven}(f) calculated by Eq.~\eqref{Eqn:SpinCurrent} [or Eq.~\eqref{Appx:SpinCurrent}, see Appendix~\ref{Appx:CoFunc} for details].
+Alternatively, because there are no many-body interactions, the spin current can be analytically computed using $\braket{\hat{J}_z}_n=-2\partial E_n/\partial \phi$, upon applying a phase-shifted JWT $\ch^\dagger_i = \expm^{-\im \phi} \prod_{j=1}^{i-1} (-\sigmaz_j) \sigmap_i$ on the right part and transforming $\phi$ into the right interface \cite{TserkovnyakPRA2011}, which gets along with conventional results for the fermionic Josephson current \cite{Martinis2004}.
 To evaluate the full adiabatic spin current in the presence of a time-dependent angle twist $\phi(t)$, one needs to account for the possible Berry phase contributions to the current stemming from the velocity of the twist, $\dot{\phi}(t)$ which, however, is beyond the scope of this work \cite{MottonenPRL2008}.